Maryland Route 129: History

 Park Heights Avenue was paved from the Baltimore city limits near Cold Spring Lane north to Caves Road by 1910.
 The avenue was proposed for improvement south to Reisterstown Road.
 There were also plans to improve Park Heights Avenue north to its current terminus and extend the avenue toward northern Baltimore County along the route following by Garrison Forest Road, Greenspring Avenue, Tufton Avenue, Mantua Mill Road, Green Road, Butler Road, and Falls Road north to Mount Carmel Road.
 The segments along Butler Road and Falls Road became part of MD 128 and MD 25, respectively.
 The remainder of the route north of MD 129's terminus remained county roads.
 Park Heights Avenue between Cold Spring Lane and Reisterstown Road and Reisterstown Road south to Liberty Heights Avenue were paved in concrete by 1921.
 By 1923, Park Heights Road between Caves Road and Garrison Forest Road was paved in macadam, completing the highway in Baltimore County.
 That same year, Druid Hill Avenue was reconstructed with concrete from Paca Street to Druid Hill Park.
 The portion of Park Heights Avenue from Cold Spring Lane to Belvedere Avenue was reconstructed with concrete in 1924 and 1925.
 McCulloh Street was paved with concrete around 1933.
 By 1950, Park Heights Avenue was expanded to a divided highway from Reisterstown Road to Belvedere Avenue.
 Druid Hill Avenue and McCulloh Street became a one-way pair by 1955.
 Auchentoroly Terrace was completed by 1963, thus completing MD 129's modern route within the city of Baltimore.

 Junction list

 Auxiliary route

 MD 129A is the designation for Brooks Robinson Drive, which spans 0.48 mi between MD 129 and Stevenson Road parallel to the eastbound direction of I-695 in Pikesville.
-MD 129A is a two-lane road that connects the complementary half-diamond interchanges between I-695 and MD 129 at the west end of the highway and Stevenson Road at the east end.
+MD 129A is a two-lane undivided road that connects the complementary half-diamond interchanges between I-695 and MD 129 at the west end of the highway and Stevenson Road at the east end.
 MD 129A was assigned no later than 1972.
 The highway was formerly known as Radio Tower Drive.
 In 2007, the route was renamed for Brooks Robinson, the Baltimore Orioles Hall of Famer.